Retail and Professional Trading Terms

 Trading in financial markets is a complex area, which requires extensive learning and dedication in order to succeed and there is no easy money at all, just like elsewhere.

-Why is there a restriction for bonus payments on retail terms?
+Why is there a prohibition on bonus payments to retail clients?

 Retail clients do not receive any rebates, cashback and other bonuses because these benefits incentivise trading, while it is observed by ESMA that trading in financial markets is a highly risky activity and may not be appropriate for everyone.